 Are late periods a sign of pregnancy?

 Your period always comes about two weeks after you ovulate, unless you are pregnant.
-So, while a late period could be a sign of pregnancy, it could also simply mean that you ovulated later than usual.
+So, while a late period or missed period could be a sign of pregnancy, it could also simply mean that you ovulated later than usual.
 This can happen for a variety of reasons, including stress, illness, or jet-lag—and you might occasionally ovulate late for no discernible reason at all!

 This is one reason why it’s a good idea to track ovulation so that you know when you ovulate: if you happen to ovulate late one cycle, you won’t be surprised when your period comes later, too.
 If it’s been more than 16 days since you think you ovulated and your period still hasn’t come, it may be time to take a pregnancy test and know for sure!